-Since long-term alcohol abuse can cause several serious medical conditions, including cirrhosis, hypertension, and pancreatitis to name a few, a thorough medical consultation and assessment is likely necessary before beginning a detox procedure.
+Since long-term alcohol abuse can cause several serious medical conditions, including cirrhosis, hypertension, and pancreatitis to name a few, thorough medical consultation and assessment is likely necessary before beginning a detox procedure.
 Alcohol abuse is pervasive throughout the United States, and the risks of detox are directly related to the severity and length of alcohol abuse.

-As stated previously, most symptoms of alcohol withdrawal do begin within six hours of the last drink, but the onset of severe symptoms peak between twenty-four to forty-eight hours after the last drink.
+As stated previously, most symptoms of alcohol withdrawal begin within six hours of the last drink, but the onset of severe symptoms peak between twenty-four to forty-eight hours after the last drink.
 The standard medication for alcohol detox is a long-acting benzodiazepine, such as diazepam (brand name Valium®), to control the risk of seizures and modulate agitation, tremors, and anxiety.